theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/installation.md

 The installation of the license file is described in the chapter [Installing the license](https://help.theobald-software.com/en/xtract-is/requirements-and-installation/installing-the-license).

 During setup, various DLLs are copied to certain directories so that they can be used by Integration Services.

+**Important**:<br> In order to deploy the SSIS packages created in the development environment, the execution of *InstallXtractIS.exe* is mandatory.
 The console program InstallXtractIS.exe automatically copies and registers the DLLs.

 ### Silent Setup